Surveillance issues in smart cities: Access

-A potential solution to bridge the divide between the competing benefits and costs of big data surveillance is to turn the management of personal information into a ‘joint venture’.
+A potential solution to bridge the divide between the benefits and costs of big data surveillance is to turn the management of personal information into a ‘joint venture’.
 Increasing awareness of how, where and why data is collected by the Government establishes the groundwork for a non-adversarial approach to the use of data within smart cities.

 Barcelona is a city that has embraced smart city technology while maintaining public access.

 This process minimizes perceptions of secrecy, and cities that invest in multiple points of access, such as Barcelona with its Open Government platform have seen growth in the use of smart city applications.

 Furthermore, this process has developed to allow individuals to access their own data in a usable format, as seen through Barcelona’s Open Data project.
 In this way autonomy is regained both in relation to awareness of how an individual is affected by the collection of data as well as participation in the actual application of this data to generate information, as new technologies are developed.